Tsallis Holographic Dark Energy Reconsidered: Interacting THDE model as dynamical vacuum

-This shows that, in the absence of interaction, the model is similar to that of the standard $\Lambda$CDM, but with effective mass density parameters $\tilde{\Omega}_{m0}, \tilde{\Omega}_{de0}$ \cite{Starobinsky:1998fr}.
-Even though the dark energy density in equation (\ref{eqn:S1:5}) is varying with $H,$ the behaviour of it as effective vacuum energy with equation of state, $\omega_{de}=-1$ is the primary reason for this $\Lambda$CDM like behaviour, in the absence of the interaction.
-Further, the coupled conservations equations in \eqref{eqn:S1:7} become independent conservations, in which matter and dark energy are separately conserved.
+This shows that, in the absence of interaction, the present model is similar to that of the standard $\Lambda$CDM, with an effective cosmological constant corresponding to the mass density parameter $ \tilde{\Omega}_{de0}$.
+Even though the dark energy density in equation (\ref{eqn:S1:5}) is varying with $H,$ the behavior of it as effective vacuum energy with equation of state, $\omega_{de}=-1$ is the primary reason for this $\Lambda$CDM like behavior, in the absence of the interaction.
+Further, the coupled conservation equations in \eqref{eqn:S1:7} become independent conservation, in which matter and dark energy are separately conserved.
 Under such a condition, the dark energy density, equivalent to the vacuum energy density, will effectively become a constant.
+In contrast, the previous works on the non interacting THDE models \cite{tavayef2018tsallis,saridakis2018holographic,zadeh2018note,AbdollahiZadeh2019ThermalSO,Aly2019TsallisHD,sharma2019diagnosing,d2019holographic,DIXIT2019101281,Dubey:2019kzh,ebrahimi2020dynamical,srivastava2020statefinder,Sharma:2021dqj,dubey2021comparing} shows quintessence like, phantom like, or phantom divide crossing behavior according to the value of model parameters.

-\section{Observational Constraints and its Cosmological Implications}
+\section{Observational constraints and its cosmological implications}